Blue Jays-Phillies Betting Preview, Prediction, How to Watch

-The Toronto Blue Jays (21-14) visit the Philadelphia Phillies (16-19) for a quick two game series.
-Check out our MLB odds series as we give you a Blue Jays-Phillies prediction and pick while letting you know how to watch as well.
+The Toronto Blue Jays (21-15) take on the Philadelphia Phillies (17-19) in the second game of a short two game series.
+Check out our MLB odds series as we hand out a Blue Jays-Phillies prediction and pick while letting you know how to watch, as well.

-The Blue Jays are just 5-5 in their last 10 games, but they are on a three game win streak.
-They were in Pittsburgh for their last series and swept the Pirates.
-In the series, Toronto was dominant on both offense and defense.
-Pitching wise, the Blue Jays gave up just three runs in the series.
-Starting pitchers allowed just two runs in 19 2/3 innings pitched in the three games.
-On offense, the Blue Jays hit .327 as a team in their series with the Pirates.
-They were tough outs at the plate and dominant on the mound during those three games and they will look to continue that against the Phillies.
+The first game of this series was not as low scoring as you might expect with Aaron Nola and Alek Manoah pitching.
+The Blue Jays struck first on a double from Bo Bichette in the third inning.
+However, the Phillies took the lead on a two-run home run from Nick Castellanos and never looked back.
+Bichette did add a home run of his own in the sixth, but it was not enough.
+Philadelphia would answer with two runs in the bottom of the sixth.
+The Phillies went on to win the game 8-4.
+Castellanos finished the day with three hits while Alec Bohm had two hits.
+Bichette and Kevin Kiermaier had two hits each for Toronto.

-The Phillies are struggling again as they have lost six of their last 10 and their last two series.
-Philadephia dropped their weekend series against the Boston Red Sox, but they did win on Sunday.
-Bryce Harper led the team with four hits in 12 at-bats.
-Trea Turner, J.T Realmuto and Edmundo Sosa all had four hits as well.
-Harper, Turner and Kyle Schwarber hit home runs in the series.
+The Starting pitchers for Wednesday’s game are Kevin Gausman and Zack Wheeler.

 Here are the Blue Jays-Phillies MLB odds, courtesy of FanDuel.